A psychographic segmentation of Kuwaiti travelers using self-organizing maps

 Attitudes towards ecologically sustainable products are analyzed for the Iranian market.
 Viscovery SOMine is applied to behavioral and psychographic data and identifies four distinct clusters which differ in demographics and ecological buying behavior.

-Profiling Kuwaiti female apparel consumers
+Profiling Kuwaiti female apparel consumers: self-identity, social interactions, and prestige consumption

 The purpose of this article is to examine the influence of self-identity, social interaction and social prestige on female clothing consumers in Kuwait.
 Viscovery SOMine is used to identify various influences of culture, religion and traditions on purchasing behavior.